phreebooks/PhreeBooksERP/readme.txt

 == Upgrade Notice ==

-2018-04-15 - Release 5.0.1 - No action required, upgrade through the installed app or simply replace the files with the new version
-2018-04-10 - Initial Release to GitHub repository
+2018-04-23 - 5.0.1 - No database changes necessary, replace current files with new version 2018-04-10 - 5.0.0 - Initial Release to GitHub repository

 == Frequently Asked Questions ==